Request Information

 Finish What You Started

-The Bachelor of Interdisciplinary Studies (BIS) is designed for adult learners, working professionals, military-affiliated students, and transfer students who have previously earned college credits but have not yet completed a degree.
+The Bachelor of Interdisciplinary Studies is designed for adult learners, working professionals, military-affiliated students, and transfer students who have previously earned college credits but have not yet completed a degree.
 Courses are available in expedited eight-week terms, which provides a shorter route to completion.

 Affordable